 Komodo – A Paradise Under Pressure

-Soon they notice that anytime they start to capture the behavior and beauty of these charismatic creatures, something is in the way.
+Soon they noticed that anytime they start to capture the behavior and beauty of these charismatic creatures, something is in the way.
 The water is full of floating plastics, ranging from plastic bottles, food wrapping to single-use cups.

-The full film will be released in 2018/2019 and represents a key component of the Watermen Project’s efforts to engage young individuals in ocean conservation through targeted education.
+The full film will be released in November 2021 and represents a key component of the Watermen Project’s efforts to engage young individuals in ocean conservation through targeted education.